Introduction

 - Create a directory for your project and make it current:

-mkdir TokamakApp && cd TokamakApp
+mkdir MyApp && cd MyApp

-- Initialize the project from a template with
+- Initialize the project:

 :